-In August 1998 Mina Grossman Ianni became the WSO’s General Manager, and with the cooperation of the Board, Staff, volunteers and musicians, rescued the WSO from bankruptcy.
+In August 1998 Mina Grossman Ianni became the WSO’s General Manager, and with the cooperation of the Board, Staff, volunteers and musicians, rescued the WSO from near bankruptcy.
 She recruited a new management team which began a major turnaround in the orchestra’s fortunes.
 Subscription sales doubled.
 New concert series were created, and in August of 2001, John Morris Russell was appointed Music Director.

 During Maestro Russell’s tenure, the Windsor Symphony Orchestra experienced extraordinary artistic and structural growth.

 In 2001, the WSO was awarded the prestigious Ontario Lieutenant Governors’s Award for the Arts which it won again in 2004.
 Nationally broadcast recordings on CBC Radio 2, and televised broadcasts on CBC Television, brought the WSO unprecedented national and international exposure.

 In 2003 Brent Lee became the WSO’s first multi-year Composer-in-Residence.
 A three- year grant from the Canada Council for the Arts helped to forge major additions to Canadian music literature by Dr. Lee, which have been performed by the Toronto Symphony Orchestra.
 In 2004 the WSO became a part of the Music Therapy program at the University of Windsor, and Windsor Regional Hospitals, and the same year, the WSO Youth Orchestra and the all-strings Junior Youth Orchestra were created.